CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ![sd-connect-8](https://user-images.githubusercontent.com/83574067/122786632-2ec13d00-d2bd-11eb-966a-ad2eb6be2589.png)

-## Data dowload and decryption
+## Data download and decryption

-You can easely dowload entire bukects or single encrypted files from the SD Connect Browser page, clicking on dowload.
+You can easily download entire buckets or single encrypted files from the SD Connect Browser page by clicking on download.

-After dowload you can decrypt the data using the Crypt4GH application and your secrete encryption key.
-Currently, it is not possible not decrypt more then one file at the time.
-However, we are working to add this option and integrate in the SD Connect user interface.
+After download, you can decrypt the data using the Crypt4GH application and your secret encryption key.
+It is currently impossible not to decrypt more than one file at a time.
+However, we are working on adding this option and integrating with the SD Connect user interface.

 1- Open Crypt4GH application and click on _load Your Private Key_.